This “UX nerd” is running hackathons to tackle the POC maternal mortality crisis

 “I was pretty determined at that moment, that I need to work on this,” said Robinson.

-Robinson began by spending months consulting with a diverse population, from maternal health academics to indigenous populations to incarnated pregnant women.
+Robinson began by spending months consulting with a diverse population, from maternal health academics to indigenous populations to incarcerated pregnant women.

 More like ‘jam sessions’ than hackathons